Zaza1892/Test_Website/README.md

 # Features

--Product display  from a MySQL database
+- Product display  from a MySQL database
--Responsive layout (mobile-friendly)
+- Responsive layout (mobile-friendly)
--Built with  HTML , CSS, JavaScript, and PHP
+- Built with  HTML , CSS, JavaScript, and PHP
--SQL database integration for storing product data -Clean homepage with product listings and categories
+- SQL database integration for storing product data
+- Clean homepage with product listings and categories